gtagency/pyrostest/readme.md

 ## Quick Notes

- - If your tests are inexplicably failing, run `rm -r *.pyc`, especially if you recently pulled or checked out a branch.
+ - If your tests are inexplicably failing or hanging, run `rm -r *.pyc`, especially if you recently pulled or checked out a branch.
 The .pyc files are not managed by vcs and will be used sometimes when they shouldn't be.

 ## API